Actionable Insights

 The Portfolio

-Portfolio construction is not where you express ambition.
-It is where you express discipline.
-At this stage, the most important investment decision is not which managers to hire — it is which complexity to avoid.
+Portfolio construction is where you express discipline, not ambition.
+At this stage, the most important investment decision is not which managers to hire, but where to avoid complexity.

 3.1